Gurobi/gurobi-ai-modeling/source/prompting-tips-pitfalls.rst

 Unexpected prompts can lead to unexpected behavior
 --------------------------------------------------
-Remember that an LLM is just statistically reciting tokens it has seen before?
+You might remember that an LLM is just statistically reciting tokens it has seen before.
 If your prompt is doing something that the LLM deems `unexpected`, it might cause it either:

-1. Blindly follow your instructions, or
+1. blindly follow your instructions, or
-2. Exert behavior that looks like it assumes you made a mistake and just selectively ignores part of your prompt.
+2. exert behavior that looks like it assumes you made a mistake and just selectively augments part of your prompt.

 To illustrate this, in one of our Examples, there used to be an equation for calculating total shipping cost on an E-commerce platform:

 .. code-block:: console

-   - Shipping costs: SC = Base Shipping Cost+(2×Size (kg))+(1.5×Weight (kg))
+   - Total Shipping costs: SC = Base Shipping Cost+(2×Size (kg))+(1.5×Weight (kg))

 It states the total shipping costs depends on a base cost and weight of the item category.
-However, we found that the LLM ended up being confused by this and exerting the aforementioned non-deterministic behavior.
-The reason for this is likely that it is expecting the shipping cost to also take into the account the number of items being shipped.
+We actually forgot to mention that the number of shipped products should also be included.
+We found that the LLM ended up being confused by this and exerting non-deterministic behavior, sometimes adding the number of products, sometimes leaving it as is, and sometimes coming up with something else entirely.
+From its behavior, it seemed that it was somehow `expecting` the number of items shipped to be part of the equation.

 This is where your knowledge of the problem comes in.
 If the shipping cost indeed should depend on the number of items shipped, it should be reflected in the equation: